bitwarden/help/_articles/account/export-your-data.md

 An exported `.json` file can be opened, read, and modified in a simple text editor like Notepad.

 An exported `.csv` file can be opened, read, and modified in spreadsheet programs such as Microsoft Excel (preferred) or a simple text editor like Notepad.

+At this time, exports do not include file attachment data.
 {% endnote %}

 ## From the web vault